nukiz/GENTA7740-SRC/README.md

 Not a good source, didn't bother making actual readable java code from .smalis, but someone can if they want to.
 Even then, likely not buildable.
 Not sure though, try if ya'll want to.

-Libs dumped by Alex.
-APK decompiled by nukiz.
 Someone who cares enough can make this buildable, if its even possible.
 Smali2java can probably be used to make smalis into java classes.
 # DOWNLOAD BECAUSE CANT UPLOAD
 https://www.mediafire.com/file/6v8ma2rujh3zbns/GentaHax4.11_SRC.zip/file

-# Thank you Genta
+# credit
-nuk and alex really enjoyed this source :)
+nuk: decompiling apk, dumping classes
+alex: reversing libs, aswell as dumping them from the beginning

+reversed libs will not be released, they were used to test making a safer as fast as modmenu gg script alternative against genta's shitbox lmao.